 Solar power is expensive electricity.
-Without subsidies and quotas, it would cost about $100 per megawatt hour.
+Without subsidies and quotas, it would cost about $70 to $100 per megawatt hour.
 NV Energy is paying $198 per megawatt hour for electricity from the Nevada Solar 1 plant.
 Aside from bad contracts, like Nevada Solar 1, massive federal subsidies and state quotas can reduce the price of solar to $30 or even $25 per megawatt hour.
 The federal subsidies are being partially phased out by 2022, although the solar power interests are asking their friends in congress for a 5-year extension.
 The state quotas have the effect of forcing utilities to sign long term power purchase agreements.
 Once the solar developer has a 25-year contract with a financially solid utility it is able to operate profitably with a low rate of return.
 Without huge subsidies and quotas forcing the use of solar power, the solar power industry would instantly collapse.